rehrar/monero-site-framework/copy/readme.md

 An album containing all of the site wires can be found [here](http://imgur.com/a/O40eX).

-# Home, Downloads, The Monero Project
+# Home, Downloads, The Monero Project, News, Hall of Fame

 ## Home
 [Wire](http://imgur.com/TOrTVK3)